-MSC INCOME FUND, INC. Annual Meeting of Stockholders [Meeting Date], [MEETING TIME], Central Time This proxy is solicited on behalf of the Board of Directors
+MSC INCOME FUND, INC. Annual Meeting of Stockholders August 12, 2025, 9:00 AM, Central Time This proxy is solicited on behalf of the Board of Directors

-The stockholder(s) hereby appoint(s) Dwayne L. Hyzak and Jason B. Beauvais, or either of them, as proxies, each with the power to appoint his substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of MSC INCOME FUND, INC. that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held at [MEETING TIME], Central Time, [Meeting Date], and any adjournment or postponement thereof.
+The undersigned stockholder(s) hereby appoint(s) Dwayne L. Hyzak and Jason B. Beauvais, or either of them, as proxies, each with the power to appoint his substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of MSC INCOME FUND, INC. that the undersigned stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held at 9:00 AM, Central Time, August 12, 2025, and any adjournment or postponement thereof.
+The undersigned stockholder(s) hereby revoke(s) any proxy heretofore given with respect to such meeting.
+Further instructions on how to attend and vote at the Annual Meeting of Stockholders are contained in the accompanying Proxy Statement.